-- 4.1 Following the service of a Dispute Notice, then, so long as the Buyer has not served a Multi-Party Procedure Initiation Notice in respect of the relevant Dispute, the Buyer and the Supplier shall make reasonable endeavours to resolve the Dispute as soon as possible by commercial negotiation between the Buyer Representative and the Supplier Representative, or such other individual as may be notified by a Party to the other Party from time to time. - 4.2 If: - 4.2.1 either Party is of the reasonable opinion that the resolution of a Dispute by commercial negotiation, or the continuance of commercial negotiation, will not result in an appropriate solution; - 4.2.2 the Parties have already held discussions of a nature and intent (or otherwise were conducted in the spirit) that would equate to the conduct of commercial negotiation in accordance with this Paragraph 4; or - the Parties have not settled the Dispute in accordance with Paragraph 4.1 within thirty (30) Working Days of service of the Dispute Notice, - 4.2.4 either Party may serve a written notice to proceed to mediation in accordance with Paragraph 5 (a "Mediation Notice").
+- 4.1 Following the service of a Dispute Notice, then, so long as the Authority has not served a Multi-Party Procedure Initiation Notice in respect of the relevant Dispute, the Authority and the relevant Supplier shall make reasonable endeavours to resolve the Dispute as soon as possible by commercial negotiation between: - 4.1.1 the Authority's Programme Director, - 4.1.2 Supplier A's Executive Sponsor and - 4.1.3 Supplier B's Senior Client Partner, Welfare, Tax and Customs Account Group and/or Public Sector Lead for UK & Ireland, IBM Consulting. - 4.2 If: - 4.2.1 either Party is of the reasonable opinion that the resolution of a Dispute by commercial negotiation, or the continuance of commercial negotiation, will not result in an appropriate solution; - the Parties have already held discussions of a nature and intent (or otherwise were conducted in the spirit) that would equate to the conduct of commercial negotiation in accordance with this Paragraph 4; or - 4.2.3 the Parties have not settled the Dispute in accordance with Paragraph 4.1 within thirty (30) Working Days of service of the Dispute Notice, either Party may serve a written notice to proceed to mediation in accordance with Paragraph 5 (a Mediation Notice).